-When the shareholders’ dividend entitlements are being determined, the expenses and income of HHLA which cannot be attributed directly to one subgroup are divided between the two subgroups according to their shares of revenue.
+When determining the shareholders’ dividend entitlements, the expenses and income of HHLA which cannot be attributed directly to one subgroup are divided between the two subgroups according to their share of revenue.
 All transfer pricing for services between the two subgroups takes place on an arm’s-length basis.
 Interest must be paid at market rates on liquid funds exchanged between the two subgroups.
 A notional taxable result is calculated for each subgroup to allocate the taxes paid.
 The resulting notional tax payment represents the amount of tax which would have been paid had each of the subgroups been separately liable for tax.

 To illustrate the results of operations, net assets and financial position of the subgroups, the annex to these Notes contains the income statement, the statement of comprehensive income, the balance sheet, the cash flow statement and the statement of changes in equity for each subgroup.